Sourcing and Suppliers

-Vaisala’s direct suppliers are typically located close to its manufacturing sites and R&D. The company sources components and mechanical parts primarily from Finland, Western-Europe, and the United States, and to a lesser extent from Asia Pacific (APAC).
-Raw materials used in Vaisala’s own sensor factory are currently sourced exclusively from Europe.
+Vaisala’s direct suppliers are typically located close to its manufacturing sites and R&D. We purchase subassemblies, components, and mechanical parts mainly from Finland and other European countries as well as the United States.
 The upstream supply chains resemble those of other typical global electronic manufacturing industry supply chains.
 In addition to the sensor factory in Helsinki, Finland, which produces sensors for all product families, Vaisala’s manufacturing involves assembly, configuration, and calibration of electronic and mechanical equipment.

 Typically, our products are highly customized according to customer specifications, and therefore all products are made to order, thus keeping inventories of finished goods low.
 Final products are shipped directly to customers from the manufacturing sites in Helsinki and in Boulder, Colorado.